 Georgie completed a BSc (Hons) in Physiological Science at the University of Bristol in 2010.
 During her degree, she focused on extreme physiology, the cardiovascular system and muscle, migration and motility.
 After this she spent three years working for UK Anti-Doping at the head office in London, this included completing a secondment during the London 2012 Olympics.

-She also spends some time working as a physiologist with a number of international athletes in the Centre for Health, Applied Sport and Exercise Science (CHASES) laboratory and the Endurance Performance and Coaching Centre (EPACC).
+Georgie then returned to academia to complete her PhD, focusing on iron deficiency, the menstrual cycle and the female athlete at University College London (UCL).
+Now she is a visiting researcher at St Mary's, spending some time working as a physiologist with a number of international athletes in the Centre for Health, Applied Sport and Exercise Science (CHASES) laboratory and the Endurance Performance and Coaching Centre (EPACC).

-As an international athlete herself, Georgie feels passionate about her research and finds herself well positioned to relate to the athletes with which she works.
+As an international athlete herself, Georgie feels passionate about her research and finds herself well-positioned to relate to the athletes with which she works.